ollipal/sshkeyboard/README.md

 # sshkeyboard

-The only keyboard event callback library that works in _all_ Unix environments.

-It is suitable even when used through an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name), when using with headless computers/servers, or for example inside Windows Subsystem for Linux (WSL 2).
+The only keyboard event callback library that works _everywhere_, even when used through an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name).

-One good use case is controlling some Raspberry Pi based robot or RC car through SSH.
+It works with headless computers and servers, or for example inside Windows Subsystem for Linux (WSL 2).
+One good use case is controlling Raspberry Pi based robots or RC cars through SSH.
 Note that this library can also be used locally without an SSH connection.

 It does not depend on X server, uinput, root access (sudo) or any external dependencies.